 You may choose to issue your employee with a formal warning.
 Although, you will need to evidence and explain why you made this decision.

 When thinking about your rationale it can be helpful to think about why you have chosen to not accept the employee’s response, or why is it that what they have done is a bad thing and cannot be tolerated by your business?

 A common misunderstanding we come across with clients is that in order to discipline their employees they have to be able to prove that something did or did not happen.
 In employment law terms this is not true, as this level of proof is not required.
 Instead, it is important to be able to form what is referred to as ‘reasonable belief’.

 When considering the question of reasonable belief, it can be helpful to imagine asking 10 people on the street.
-Would these random 10 people, when presented with the disciplinary case and the same information you have, reach the same outcome decision as you?
+Would these random 10 people reach the same outcome decision as you?
 Doing this can help you test whether your decision is reasonable to believe.

 As you may recall in part one of this ‘how to’ guide, we advised that in the invite letter sent to your employee you should include details about what “the potential consequences or potential outcome of the meeting” might be.
-Therefore your outcome decision is normally limited to a maximum of whatever you stated here.
+Therefore your outcome of disciplinary hearing is normally limited to a maximum of whatever you stated here.